Stephanevg/Stephanevg.github.io/_posts/2019-04-12-DATA-How-To-Write-powershell-Modules-with-classes.md

 tag: class module bestpractise
 ---

-working with Powershell Classes can be a bit tricky.
-There are multiple other edge cases that module / framework developers need to take into consideration when they want to add classes to their module / framework.
+Working with Powershell Classes can be tricky.
+There are multiple edge cases that module / framework developers need to take into consideration when they want to add classes to their project.
+Especially on how to make their classes available / consumable to end users.

-In this article I will demonstrate what are the ways to organize code for a PowerShell modules that contains classes, functions and enums.
+In this article I will demonstrate what are the ways to organize code for PowerShell modules that contains classes, functions and enums.
 I will demonstrate the advantages and drawbacks of each solution, and conclude with best practises based on my own experience and failures.

 I have found the perfect solution (in my opinion), which works for every case, and today I will be sharing this with you.